 Setting order minimums for a discount nudges your customer to increase their order total.
 In the shipping example above, customers may need to purchase more than they had originally intended to in order to get what they want.
 So while they may be saving $6 on shipping, they end up spending $20 more to save that $6.
 Clever, right?

-Bundling products (so that in total, they cost less than if they were purchased separately) increases the perceived value of a purchase.
+Bundling products (so that in total, they cost less than if they were purchased separately) for potential customers increases the perceived value of a purchase.
 How?
 When you offer a package of products for less than what they’d retail for individually, it creates an attractive all-in-one solution that appears to offer terrific value.

 Your customer, who came to buy one product, now just purchased three.
 Even though you’ve lost a little revenue, you’ve moved inventory and increased the order total beyond what the customer had intended to spend.